MicroShed/vscode-microprofile-pack/README.md

 # MicroProfile Extension Pack

-MicroProfile Extension Pack is a collectin of extensions that can help develop Java applications using [Eclipse Microprofile](https://microprofile.io/).
+MicroProfile Extension Pack is a collection of extensions that can help develop Java applications using [Eclipse Microprofile](https://microprofile.io/).

 ## Extensions Included
 By installing the MicroProfile Extension Pack, the following extensions are installed: